Profannyti/Profannyti/README.md

   <h1>Hello, I'm Raghav Vij</h1>
   A Full-stack Developer.
-I like to code and design things from scratch and enjoy bringing ideas to life.
+I like to design things from scratch and enjoy bringing ideas to life.
   <br></br>
   Looking for work and projects where I am able to apply my experience and knowledge and have opportunities to learn, develop and progress my career.
 Passionate about Web3.
 Perpetually
   working on improving my skills.